fabric-testbed/ControlFramework/fabric_cf/authority/Readme.md

 https://github.com/dask/distributed/issues/4168
 ## Configuration
 `config.site.am.yaml` depicts an example config file for an Aggregate Manager.
+### Import pre-requistes
+- Kafka Configuration
+  - Request topic, consumer and producer credentials for each Actor from [Song](ywsong2@g.uky.edu)
+  - Request Hosts running the Actors to be added to Kafka Brokers and Schema Registry Firewall
+  - Make sure to configure consumer.group.id different for each actor

 ## Deployment
 Aggregate Manager must deploy following containers: